Package swingtree

 A TableCellRenderer is a supplier of Component instances which are used to render the cells of a table.

-Note that in SwingTree, the preferred way of defining a cell renderer is through the withRenderer(Configurator) method, which allows for a more fluent and declarative way of defining cell renderers.
+Note that in SwingTree, the preferred way of defining a cell renderer is through the withCell(Configurator) method, which allows for a more fluent and declarative way of defining cell renderers and also supports both cell rendering and editing.

 Parameters: